Financial Times: Purchase by Brendan Bracken; merger with the Financial News

 In 1945, Brendan Bracken purchased the Financial Times from Lord Camrose, and, following 57 years of rivalry, merged it with the Financial News to form a single six-page newspaper.
 The Financial Times had a higher circulation, while the Financial News provided much of the editorial talent.
-The Lex column was also introduced from Financial News.
-With this purchase and merger, Bracken is credited as being "the effective founding father of the modern Financial Times, Britain’s highest quality daily newspaper."
+The "Lex" column was also introduced from Financial News.
+With this purchase and merger, Bracken is credited as being "the effective founding father of the modern Financial Times, Britain's highest quality daily newspaper."

 Gordon Newton and "direct recruitment"

 Gordon Newton, a Cambridge graduate, took over as editor in 1949, and immediately introduced a policy (then most unusual in Fleet Street) of direct recruitment of new university graduates, mainly from Oxbridge, as its trainee journalists.
 Many of them proceeded to have distinguished careers elsewhere in journalism and British public life and became the mainstay of the paper's own editorial strengths until the 1990s.
-The first such 'direct recruit' was future leading British economist Andrew Shonfield; the second was (later Sir) William Rees-Mogg who went on, via The Sunday Times, to edit The Times in 1967 following its acquisition by Roy Thomson.
+The first such "direct recruit" was future leading British economist Andrew Shonfield; the second was (later Sir) William Rees-Mogg, who went on, via The Sunday Times, to edit The Times in 1967 following its acquisition by Roy Thomson.
 Other FT Oxbridge recruits included the future Chancellor of the Exchequer Nigel Lawson.
-The FTs distinctive recruitment policy for Fleet Street journalists was never popular with the National Union of Journalists and ceased in 1966 following the recruitment of Richard Lambert from Oxford, himself a future Editor of the FT.
+The FTs distinctive recruitment policy for Fleet Street journalists was never popular with the National Union of Journalists and ceased in 1966 following the recruitment from Oxford of Richard Lambert, himself a future editor of the FT.

 Purchase by Pearson and growth into a global newspaper

 Meanwhile, Pearson had bought the paper in 1957.
 Over the years, the paper grew in size, readership, and breadth of coverage.
 It established correspondents in cities around the world, reflecting a renewed impetus in the world economy towards globalisation.
 As cross-border trade and capital flows increased during the 1970s, the FT began international expansion, facilitated by developments in technology and the growing acceptance of English as the international language of business.
-On 1 January 1979 the first FT (Continental Europe edition) was printed outside the UK, in Frankfurt; printing in the US began in July 1985.
+On 1 January 1979, the first FT (Continental Europe edition) was printed outside the UK, in Frankfurt; printing in the US began in July 1985.

 Since then, with increased international coverage, the FT has become a global newspaper, printed in 22 locations with five international editions to serve the UK, continental Europe, the US, Asia and the Middle East.

 The European edition is distributed throughout continental Europe and Africa.
 It is printed Monday to Saturday at five centres across Europe, reporting on matters concerning the European Union, the euro and European corporate affairs.
 In 1994 FT launched a luxury lifestyle magazine, How To Spend It.
 In 2009 it launched a standalone website for the magazine.